s3nt1n3lz21/BaldursGateAI/README.md

-# Party AI Scripts For Baldurs Gate
+# Party AI Scripts For Baldurs Gate Games

-My own scripts for the AI in Baldurs Gate Enhanced Edition.
+My own scripts for the Party AI in Baldurs Gate Enhanced Edition and Baldurs Gate 2 Enhanced Edition.
 I was getting annoyed at the party AI casting healing spells too late, as well as some other things, so I started looking into changing the AI and got a bit carried away with it.
 I used the software Near Infinity to edit the scripts.
 I'll take you through how you can apply these scripts to your game or even make your own.
 I'm using the enhanced edition of Baldur's Gate from steam, I can't promise this will work if you don't have all the expansions.

 # Install Near Infinity